-Another reason one-sidedness might be showing up is that the horse is compensating for discomfort in the foot or lower leg.
-If this is ignored it exertion.
-Some of these are issues that we as humans don't have to deal with, or that are so obvious to us that they don't have a chance to develop into problems for us.
+Another difference between US and THEM that clouds the issue is that excessive tension can accumulate in muscles due to many other factors in the horse besides repetitive motion or over-exertion.
+Some of these are issues that we as humans don't have to deal with, or that are so obvious to us that they don't have a chance to develop into problems in the us.